Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 Middle School:8:00am to 3:20pm

-Seven Hills’ Extended Day program offers convenient, well-supervised programs which run from 7:00am until 6:00pm.
+Seven Hills’ Extended Day program offers convenient, well-supervised programs that run from 7:00am until 6:00pm.
 Please click here for more information on Extended Day.

 • Q: Does Seven Hills have childcare before and after school?